orm011/orm011.github.io/_posts/2024-07-17-combined-images-and-text.md

 | Combined exemplar SVM + text     | **0.251**                    |

 <br>
-It is surprising ExemplarSVM was only marginally better to image nearest neighbor.
-Perhaps the bigger problem with exemplar SVM in this benchmark is that over the 300 categories, ExemplarSVM was better than kNN on about 58% of them, which may make it too unpredictable to be worth implementing in practice.
+I was suprised that ExemplarSVM only marginally beat image-based nearest neighbor.
+Perhaps the bigger problem with exemplar SVM in this benchmark is that over the 300 categories, ExemplarSVM was better than kNN on less than 60% of them, which may make it too unpredictable to be worth implementing in practice.
 On the other hand, the combined approach works better than the text-based 80% of the time.
-While not tested, more positive examples probably create a more consistent improvement.
+For both approaches, more positive examples will probably create a more consistent improvement.

 It is possible the ObjectNet dataset makes text-based search appear stronger than it can be in the wild,  because the ObjectNet dataset itself was collected from a pre-specified set of easily stated classes; its contents cluster around 300 concepts, and these concepts by design correspond to objects with well known names.

 ### Extensions
-I develop related ideas more deeply in {% cite seesaw %}, where the goal is not just evaluating one example but continuosly adapting during the search as a way to find images with less effort.
+I develop related ideas more deeply in SeeSaw {% cite seesaw %}, a system that reduces the amount of feedback users need to provide in order to improve their image search results.
+SeeSaw tackles this problem by leveraging different kinds of image representation and semi-supervised learning techniques, some show up as loss function modifications like the one above.

-That said, there are a few cool things I'd love to explore more and if you know of good work, demos etc. in this area let me know in the comments.

-*Caption generation:* integrating caption-generating models to augment example based searches with text descriptions transparently from the user.
-ChatGPT4v can easily generate captions for images, which could then be used.

-*End-to-end retrieval models:* training an embedding model end-to-end to generate lookup vectors based on both images and text may result in better lookups.
-A few in-context image generation and editing models implicilty already do something close to this, I just haven't seen it used for retrieval.
+The experiments with text based and image based results also suggest text representations may be a better intermediate form than pure examples for search.
+Hence, now that GPT4V can easily generate captions for images, we may be able to use these as intermdiate search representations without requiring extra human input.

-*Conversational retrieval:* it would be great to provide a variety of negative feedback on results, explaining why something is not a good result.
+Beyond single lookup searches and simple binary feedback, it would be great to be able to provide a variety of positive or negative verbal feedback on results, explaining why something is or is not a good result, and improve results that way.
+Current Visual Language models like GPT4V let you ask questions about input images, but retrieval over your own database of images is not yet an option.